-Should, within the preceding 2 years, an Employee be within the formal Capability Procedure details of this, including any formal capability warnings will be disclosed, upon request, in any reference provided to a prospective employer.
+Should an Employee be within the Capability Procedure details of this, including any 'live' formal warnings will be disclosed, upon request, in any reference provided to a prospective employer.
 A reference may contain factual details about the support and development an Employee has received, outside of the Capability procedure.